oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/artifacts/ts/Greeter.md

 The code defines a GreeterInstance class that extends the ContractInstance class from the "@oxygenium/web3" library.
 The GreeterInstance class is used to interact with an instance of the Greeter smart contract on the blockchain.
 The constructor takes an address and creates a new instance of the Greeter smart contract.
 The fetchState method is used to fetch the current state of the contract.
 The methods property is an object that contains a single method called greet, which is used to call the greet method of the contract.
 The multicall method is used to make a batch of method calls to the contract.

-Overall, this code provides a simple way to interact with the Greeter smart contract on the Alephium blockchain.
+Overall, this code provides a simple way to interact with the Greeter smart contract on the Oxygenium blockchain.
 It defines custom types for the contract, provides a factory to create instances of the contract, and provides an instance class to interact with the contract on the blockchain.
 ## Questions:
  1. What is the purpose of this code and what does it do?
 - This code is a TypeScript module that provides a ContractFactory and ContractInstance for interacting with a smart contract called Greeter.
 It also defines custom types for the contract and includes methods for testing and deploying the contract.